private fittings, early viewings and future making slots

 From face to frame

-Gow Tanaka spent decades shaping the face through hair, photography, and proportion.
+Gow Tanaka spent decades shaping the face through hairstyling for photo shoots, learning the effect of proportion.

 That eye now enters eyewear.